 Cases are allocated according to the matter at issue to the judges responsible for the relevant matter.
-There are certain statutory rules regarding the allocation; however, the courts are mainly competent (e.g. Presidium of the CoJ, the three presiding judges of the three Senates of the CoA) to issue detailed regulations on the allocation of cases.
+There are certain statutory rules regarding the allocation; however, it is mainly the courts' competence (e.g. Presidium of the CoJ, the three presiding judges of the three Senates of the CoA) to issue detailed regulations on the allocation of cases.
 The file allocation system must guarantee judicial independence in any case.
 6.2 Do the courts in your jurisdiction have any particular case management powers?
 What interim applications can the parties make?
 What are the cost consequences?